bernhardAxonIvy/doc/source/designer-guide/data-modeling/persistence/entity-class-editor.rst

     name of your Entity Class is used.
 This value is used when the database table of your Entity Class gets generated.

+Data Repository
+  Generate
+    Select to create :ref:`data-repository-api` for the Entity Class.

 Attributes
 """"""""""